hussius/deeplearning-biology/README.md

 In modeling gene expression, the inputs are typically numerical values (integers or floats) estimating how much RNA is produced from a DNA template in a particular cell type or condition.

+**scPRINT: pre-training on 50 million cells allows robust gene network predictions** [[github](https://github.com/cantinilab/scPRINT)] [[bioRxiv](https://www.biorxiv.org/content/10.1101/2024.07.29.605556v1)]
+A Large Cell Model to predict gene-gene interactions and more at the level of the transcriptome.
+It is using novel encoding and decoding of RNAseq data to learn the regulatory mechanism from tens of millions of single cell RNAseq profiles.

 **Gene Expression Convolutions Using Gene Interaction Graphs** [[github](https://github.com/mila-iqia/gene-graph-conv)] [[arxiv](https://github.com/mila-iqia/gene-graph-conv)]
 They discuss how gene-gene interaction graphs (same pathway, protein-protein, co-expression, or research paper text association) can be used to impose a bias on a deep neural network model similar to the spatial bias imposed by convolutions on an image.
 They find this approach provides an advantage for particular tasks in a low data regime but is very dependent on the quality of the graph used.